 As this manual describes throughout, different agencies maintain records in different ways; any given agency will have its own method of retention, correction, and destruction of records.
 While records requests are critical to find out what documents an agency might have, the responses may not be correct or complete.
-For example, nearly half of all FBI background checks are flawed.
-Representation of filing a records request is that you or your client will give the response too much weight and make decisions based on an incomplete or erroneous record.
+For example, nearly half of all FBI background checks are flawed. he biggest risk of filing a records request is that you or your client will give the response too much weight and make decisions based on an incomplete or erroneous record.
 This means you need to look at the documents you receive from a records request very carefully and weigh them against what you already know.
 Do not necessarily take FOIA, criminal background checks, or any other records as definitive, but simply as more evidence in your case.
 Sometimes records might be missing that will change the analysis completely.

 Example: Leni's FBI background check revealed that he had been arrested for a felony burglary charge in 2012.
-The background check did not include the fact that the charge
+The background check did not include the fact that the charge had later been dismissed due to mistaken identity.
+Leni and his representative will need to find additional evidence to show the final disposition of the arrest.